readingcapital/readingcapital.github.io/volume-2/chapter-17-commentary.md

 money.
 The capitalist advances money and produces new money.
 Her expenditure does not return to her (plus surplus-value) but is produced anew and enters circulation.
-Under the assumption of simple reproduction this happens only to the extend that old money is consumed by wear and tear.
+Under the assumption of simple reproduction this happens only to the extent that old money is consumed by wear and tear.

 In summary: money is produced, that is how new money comes into this world.
 With respect to simple reproduction we can simply assume that no money is consumed by